01722 422 300

 The difference, of course, between the NHS and employers paying out for claims of compensation is that the NHS funds their own insurance whereas employers take out accident insurance to cover them for such expenses.

-As well as compensation being awarded, punitive action is also likely to be taken against the health professional responsible for your claim of medical negligence which may result in disciplinary action, or in the case of instances of repeat negligence being shown, the loss of their job.
+As well as compensation being awarded, action may be taken against the health professional responsible for your claim of medical negligence which may result in disciplinary action, or in the case of instances of repeat negligence being shown, the loss of their job.

-Although you may not want to feel responsible for someone losing their job, the professional who regularly misdiagnoses or fails to treat in the right way should be prevented from continuing to make such mistakes.
+Although you may not want to feel responsible for someone losing their job, the doctor or other medical professional who regularly misdiagnoses or fails to treat in the right way should be prevented from continuing to make such mistakes.

-Although suing the NHS may not be an easy decision to make, if suffering and pain have been experienced because of medical negligence you have a legal entitlement to sue for compensation.
+Claiming compensation from the NHS is not always easy.
+However if you have been the victim of NHS medical negligence, you have a legal right to sue for compensation.

 • No Obligation